 Kennedy spat another large glob of sputum onto the grass.
-I braced myself, but he scooped up the ball and stormed off without looking Remy’s way again.
+I braced myself, but he scooped up the ball and stormed off without another glance in Remy’s direction.

 “Oh man that was priceless!”
 Jake crowed.
 “Did you see the look on his face?”

 I swallowed and put my hands in my lap so nobody saw how badly they were shaking.

 Jake draped an arm around his shoulders.
 “Don’t let him get to you.
 He’s just a dickhead bully with absolutely nothing going for him.”

 A smug quirk sprung to Remy’s lips.
 “Yeah, I’ve met the type: alpha male with daddy issues who’s so deep in the closet he’ll never see the light of day.”

 “You think Kennedy’s gay?”
 Spencer gasped.
 “No way!”

 “He must be compensating for something with that kind of attitude.”

 Jake rolled his eyes.
 “Fine.
 You always have to do the right thing, don’t you Carter?
 Even defending the likes of that waste of oxygen.”

 If only it was that simple.
 Kennedy’s attitude left something to be desired, yes, but none of them knew what I knew.
 None of them had seen the bruises down Kennedy’s back like I did last year—right before he exploded at me and got himself suspended the second time.
 Things were always more complicated than they seemed.